Welcome to my website. I am a professor of biomedical photographic communications at R•I•T. My work investigates photomicrography,

 Nilsson Award nominating committee from 1998 - 2011.

-The courses I teach investigate applied scientific photography and communication problems.
-I love using the classroom as a learning lab and I subscribe to using "life lessons" as a core principle of my teaching.
-Discovery learning can be a powerful tool for learning.
-Teaching highly motivated and talented students for nearly 3 decades has given me great pleasure.
+The courses I teach investigate applied scientific photography and visual communication problems.
+I love using the classroom as a learning lab and I subscribe to using "life lessons" or experiential learning as core principles in my teaching.
+Discovery learning can be a powerful tool.
+Teaching highly motivated and talented students for more than 3 decades has given me great joy.
 This cumulative experience has resulted in various presentations and publications that I have created during my 40+ year photography career.
 A sampling of my publications can be found on this link.
+Some of my articles expolore teaching and learning.
 In 2007, I served as the editor-in-chief

 of the Focal Encyclopedia

 of Photography-fourth edition.
-I am currently writing a new book entitled, Best Laboratory Imaging and Photography.
-Best Practices for Photomicrography and More.
-It will be published by Focal Press and released fall of 2016.
+In December 2016, a new book entitled, Best Laboratory Imaging and Photography.
+Best Practices for Photomicrography and More was published by Routlege.

 My career has provided me with many wonderful and often unexpected opportunities.
 I have come to appreciate how fortunate I am and believe it's not the destination but rather the journey that is most important.
 I have met so many generous and inspirational people who opened doors for me along my life's journey.
 A few of my special projects would be the RIT